-This Bourbon Peppercorn Sauce is rich, not overly cream and packs a punch!
-Perfect for your holiday dinner!
+This Bourbon Peppercorn Sauce is rich, not overly creamy and packs a punch!
+Perfect for your steaks and burgers and so easy to make too!

 This sauce is rich, but not overly creamy and it packs a punch!
 I use a colorful medley of black, white, pink and green peppercorns and a touch of bourbon that gives it such a zesty flavor!
 If you happen to serve beef for the holiday this would be the perfect sauce to serve with it.
 I think your family and friends will just love it just as much as Tom does.
 Enjoy your week and see you back at the BHK on Thursday!